 But how do you stay consistent when you have a to-do list longer than an octopus arm? (yes, arm, octopuses don’t have tentacles!)

 Make technology your best friend by scheduling posts in advance.
 This keeps you consistent, plus it saves time.
 If everything is scheduled, you’re not getting distracted scrolling through your feed instead of posting and getting back to work.

-Set aside a day every month or a few hours each week to sit down and schedule your social media posts.
+Your social media marketing plan for small business should include a day every month or a few hours each week to sit down and schedule your social media posts.
 Then, you can rest easy knowing you didn’t forget to post anything!